 - 3.8.1 Groundcover shall be used to prevent erosion, inhibit weed growth, and present an aesthetically pleasing appearance when mature.
 Groundcover may include living plants such as turf, shrubs, vines, meadow grasses, flowers or other living covers.
-Ground cover and shrubs shall be incorporated into all landscape plans in a balanced manner. - Non-planted, non-living materials such as wood chips, bark, decorative rock, mulch, stone or other non-living materials may be used as groundcover, but each one of these types of non-planted non-living materials [may not comprise] is limited to no more than [twenty percent (] 20% [)] of the total landscaped area and shall be distributed throughout the site.
-The intention is to avoid large concentrations of one type of non-living area[s]. - 3.8.3 A ratio of at least six shrubs is required for each tree placed or retained on the site.
+Ground cover and shrubs shall be incorporated into all landscape plans in a balanced manner. - Non-planted, non-living materials such as wood chips, bark, decorative rock, mulch, stone or other non-living materials may be used as groundcover, [, but may not comprise more than twenty-percent (20%) of the total landscaped area,] and shall be distributed throughout the site.
+[The intention is to avoid large concentrations of non-living areas.]
+All landscape areas shall be covered with materials suitable for reducing dust and evaporation and shall be designed to improve the aesthetic appearance of the area.
+An attractive mix of organic and non-organic materials is encouraged.
+Products which appear to be dirt shall not be used. - 3.8.3 A ratio of at least six shrubs is required for each tree placed or retained on the site.
 If a large quantity of turf is proposed for the site, the required shrub count may be reduced after review and approval of the submitted landscaping plans by the Planning Division.